Debosmit-Neogi/Linked-List-problems/README.md

 ## Problem 7.
 Remove duplicates from an unsorted linked list (Brute force)
 Write a function that takes an Unsorted list and deletes any duplicate nodes from the list.

+## Problem 8.
+Find middle of linked list (Optimised solution)
+Find middle of the linked list using Runners' technique